harka069/GPS-receiver/development tools/FPGA/FPGA programmer/README.md

 ![THT_placement](component_placement_THT_Lattice_LSO_programmer.png?raw=true "THT components placement")

 ## Programming
 The connection to the PC takes place via the USB bus (USB-B connector).
 Programmer works with Diamond Programmer 3.1 or later.
 Before the first use, it is necessary to configure the FTDI chip: Use [FT_PROG](https://ftdichip.com/utilities/#ft_prog) and the configuration file [HW-USBN-2B.xml](HW-USBN-2B.xml).
 The configuration is stored in the EEPROM memory 93LC56, and loaded to FT2232H automatically on boot.
+This should be done only once.